ImaneBenHassine/Apache-Spark/SparkETL/README.md

 ![image](https://github.com/ImaneBenHassine/Apache-Spark/assets/26963240/b75a2f3f-eb27-4bfc-9aae-ef419b33aacb)

 Ps: Studio only supports DataStax Astra & Enterprise clusters so it won't work with the community version of Cassandra.

+#### 6.4 Create Connection

+If query is known, there's no need to use Spark to question Cassandra.
+This is only useful when the requests are not known beforehand or when cassandra's processing of difficult queries such as aggregation or groupby that negatively impact its performance.
+- 1 Spark executor = 1 Cassandra node.
+- the connection is made via the **Java Driver Datastax** connector, choosing the stablest version on Maven Repository **Spark Cassandra Connector 2.4.2**
+- supports features of the Datastax Spark Connector:  for **RDD API** (cassandraTable, saveToCassandra, repartitionByCassandraTable, joinWithCassandraTable) for **DataFrame API** (Datasource).